thunderheadone/one-sdk-ios/README.md

 #### Retrieve a response for a UIViewController instance

-If your object is an instance of `UIViewController` class, perform the next steps to get a response for an automatically triggered interaction request.
+If your object is an instance of `UIViewController` class, perform the next steps to get a response for an automatically triggered Interaction request.

 1. Add an object, which will be receiving the response, as a parameter to a method `addInteractionResponseDelegate` as shown below: